-After you have started a new unit, you can use the SELECT UNIT DATA soft key to transfer all data from a previously defined, similar unit. smarT.NC then uses all values defined in this unit and enters them into the active unit.
+After you have started a new unit, you can use the SELECT UNIT DATA soft key to transfer all data from a previously defined, similar unit. smarT.NC then uses all values defined in this unit and enters them into the active unit smarT.NC first searches the smarT program for a similar unit from the current block to the top of the program.